kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 record: nemspace:Counter0:sum_rate
 sum(rate(Counter0{_ws_="aci-telemetry", _ns_="Card-5k-MCP-EAST-0"}[1m]))
 ```
 The issue with the recording rules is the length of time one would need to wait to valiate his recording rules.
-Subqueries allow to iterate on recording rules very quickly
+Subqueries allow to iterate on recording rules very quickly.
+We need subqueries to help visualize the output of a recording rule.

 ### Motivation
 Queries similar to presented in the above section are useful for reporting, billing, and capacity planning.
 Query below shows a maximum cpu usage of a container over a 24 period of time.